 Here’s a list of my books and where you can find them.

-Satisfaction Guaranteed: How Zingerman’s Built A Corner Deli Into A Global Food Community (2022) will look at how Zingerman’s grew from a single sandwich shop into a $70 million gourmet business, based in Ann Arbor.
-It will be published by Charles Scribner’s Sons.
-Pre-order information coming soon.
+Satisfaction Guaranteed: How Zingerman’s Built A Corner Deli Into A Global Food Community (Feb.
+22, 2022) will look at how Zingerman’s grew from a single sandwich shop into a $70 million gourmet business, based in Ann Arbor.
+It will be published by Charles Scribner’s Sons ahead of the 40th anniversary of Zingerman’s Deli.
+Pre-order on Amazon and from independent booksellers like Literati Bookstore.
+If you place an order before Feb.
+22, send me a copy of your receipt, and I’ll send you a little “thank you” treat.

 The Selling Of The American Economy (Crown Business, 2009) looked at foreign companies’ presence in the United States, and their impact on local communities and employees.
 Find it on Amazon in hardcover, Audible and Kindle editions.